Magic Mushrooms For Pain Relief

 Magic Mushrooms for Pain Relief: Cluster Headaches

-In 2006, assistant professor of psychiatry Dr. Andrew Sewell and his fellow researchers at Yale published the results of 53 interviews with patients who had used psilocybin or LSD to treat their cluster headache condition.
+In 2006, Yale University’s Assistant Professor of Psychiatry, Dr. Andrew Sewell, published the results of 53 interviews with patients who had used psilocybin or LSD to treat their cluster headaches.
 Highlights of the author’s final analysis include:

-- Psilocybin prevented cluster attacks in approximately 40% of respondents
+- It prevented cluster attacks in approximately 40% of respondents

-- Psilocybin deemed at least moderately effective as a prophylactic by 70% of respondents
+- It was at least moderately effective in preventing future cluster attacks by 70% of respondents

 Preliminary evidence of psilocybin’s migraine treating potential